mui/material-ui/docs/data/material/guides/nextjs/nextjs.md

 ### App enhancement

-Pass an array to the `plugins` property to enhance the app with additional features, for example, server-side rendered styles from JSS and styled-components:
+Pass an array to the `plugins` property to enhance the app with additional features, like server-side-rendered styles if you're using JSS and styled-components.

 Each plugin can have the following properties:

 - `enhanceApp`: a higher-order component that receives the `App` component and returns a new app component.
 - `resolveProps`: a function that receives the initial props and returns a new props object.

-The `enhanceApp` of all plugins will be first called from top to bottom, and then the same order applies for `resolveProps`.
+When run, `enhanceApp` from each plugin is called first, from top to bottom, and then the process is repeated for `resolveProps`.

 ```js
 import { ServerStyleSheet } from 'styled-components';